systemviewinc/docs.systemviewinc.com/runtime/readme.md

 - Runtime
 	- Responsible for initialization and shutdown routines.
 - Custom
 	- Provides routines to run external functions.
-It is responsible to data streams and convert it into the parameter types required by the function.
+It is responsible for data streams and also convert them into the parameter types required by the function.
 Also see related IP `vsi_gen_ip`.
 - TcpServer
 	- Provides a TCP interface that listens for incoming connection on a given port for the duration until the context is active.
 Also see related IP `tcp_server`
 - TcpClient
 	- Provides a TCP interface that attempts to connect to a given port.
-It optimistically retry if disconnected and until the context is active.
+It will optimistically continue to retry if disconnected until the context is active.
 Also see related IP `tcp_client`;
 - Interconnect
 	- Provides connection interface between contexts connected through ethernet.
 Also see Related IP `platform_interconnect_sw`.
 - Net